North Korea insists it is free of coronavirus

 The United Nations has granted sanctions exemptions to relief groups including Doctors without Borders and UNICEF on items such as diagnostic kits, face masks, protective equipment and disinfectants.

-It was not immediately clear whether those supplies had been transferred to the North, and neither organisation responded to inquiries by AFP.
+Both Doctors Without Borders and UNICEF - whose shipments were requested by North Korean authorities - said that their supplies had arrived overland from China.

+"DPRK has an overall lack of medical supplies and the latest diagnostic equipment," a Doctors Without Borders spokesperson told AFP, using the initials of the country's official name.

-The World Health Organization plans to spend US$900,000 to support Pyongyang's coronavirus response activities, according to data posted on the UN Office for the Coordination of Humanitarian Affairs website.
+The World Health Organisation plans to spend US$900,000 to support Pyongyang's coronavirus response activities, according to data posted on the UN Office for the Coordination of Humanitarian Affairs website.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments